-Funds rural and tribal North Dakota community gardens to improve health, nutrition, and well-being through evidence-based strategies and measurable outcomes.
+This grant funds rural and tribal North Dakota communities to create sustainable community gardens that improve health, nutrition, physical activity, and social connection through evidence-based, collaborative projects.

 Funder: North Dakota Department of Health and Human Services